arielf/clean-push/README.md

 - Works both on Linux and Mac OS-X
 - Protected from being called from a git hook (a nested call which may cause damage)
 - Ability to pause & allow you to edit intermediate `git` steps before executing them.
 A common use-case for me is to be able to add `--no-verify` to the end of a `git commit` or `git push` sub-command in order to skip some long duration hooks.

+### Crucial terminology

+In this text, there are repeated references to two distinct branches.

+The 1st is the `main` branch you have branched from to do your development.
+This branch can be referred to by several names, among them:

+  - *master*
+  - *main*
+  - *parent branch* (although git doesn't really support parent/child relationships between branches, as branch names are just `refs`, i.e aliases for commit-ids)
+  - *CICD* branch (if we auto-deploy from it)
+  - The source of truth
+  - When this branch is used to release from, it may be called the *release* branch

+Similarly, different people may refer to the ephemeral branch they're developing on, as any of:

+  - *dev* or development branch
+  - *topic* branch
+  - *bug-fix* branch
+  - *feature* branch

+As far as `clean-push` is concerned, there are only two branches.
+In this text, they are referred to as:

+  - `main` or `master`
+  - `dev`

+regardless of what they are actually called.

+`clean-push` queries the current branch (from which it was called) in runtime for the `dev` branch actual name.

+Figuring-out the *main* branch actual name is harder.
+`clean-push` tries to check the following for existence, in order:

+  - "$1" (first, arg, if passed on the command line)
+  - `master`
+  - `main`

+Better heuristics for figuring out the later are welcome (please open a github issue if you know a reliable solution).

 ## 4-way-diff